tinystork/zeseestarstacker/README.md

   stacked.
 The resulting stack is solved once with ASTAP and reprojected onto the reference WCS obtained from the first solved batch.
 Individual images are never sent to the solver.
+- `freeze_reference_wcs`: when set to `true` the reference WCS determined from the first solved batch remains fixed for the whole run, preventing small drifts between batches when using inter-batch reprojection.

 `use_radec_hints` controls whether ASTAP receives the RA/DEC coordinates from the FITS header.
 This option is **disabled by default** and should only be